KashiCode/JavaIDE/README.md

 ![Java Logo](https://i.imgur.com/D1Qwyww.png)

-# JavaIDE Bot v1.1.0
+# 🌟JavaIDE v1.1.0
-Welcome to JavaIDE Bot, a dedicated utility designed to revolutionize the way developers interact with Java on Discord.
+Welcome to JavaIDE Bot, a

-## 🌟 Main Goal
-Our primary goal is to seamlessly run Java files right within Discord.
+seamlessly run Java files right within Discord.
 How does it work?
 Simply upload a `.java` file, and our bot will allow you to interact with it, mimicking an IDE environment.

 ## 🔍 Introduction
-JavaIDE Bot is a proof of concept, emphasizing the power of integration and the vast possibilities with bot functionalities in platforms like Discord.
-With the assistance of Java Runtime Environment and the prowess of OpenAI, our bot aims to aid users in understanding code issues, executing simple Java programs, and more.
+JavaIDE is a discord bot built using node.js and the discord.js.
+The application is a proof of concept that aims to push the limits of discord bot applications by allowing users to run Java files right within Discord.

 ## 🌐 Features

 ### Core Feature
-- **Java File Execution:** Upload and interact with `.java` files directly in Discord.
+- **Java File Execution:** Simply upload a `.java` file to discord, and our bot will allow you to interact with it and view the final output.

 ### Current Features
-- **OpenAI Support:** Descriptive debugging and code explanation using the advanced capabilities of OpenAI.
+- **OpenAI Support:** Descriptive debugging and code explanation using OpenAI.
 - **Multiple Function Execution:** Execute code with various functions and different code lengths.
 - **User Input Support:** Accepts simple user inputs into the system.
 - **Diverse Input Data Types:** Including boolean, strings, and more.